dkhaothong/dkhaothong.github.io/_projects/MiscProjects.md

 #### OVERVIEW

 Masa Ramen is a restaurant located in San Jose, CA. My client wanted to create a user-friendly website where users could view the menu online.
-The website was built without a template using Wix’s drag and drop ability (similar to Sketch, but more limited).
+The website was built without a template using Wix’s drag and drop ability.

 <br />
 <div style="text-align:center;">